mantidproject/mantid/docs/source/algorithms/LoadSANS1MLZ-v1.rst

 Sample Logs, a user needs to use the
 `keys method <https://docs.mantidproject.org/nightly/tutorials/python_in_mantid/further_alg_ws/04_run_logs.html>`_;
 the key consists of a section's title followed by a dot and the parameter of interest that belongs to that section.
-The most relevant information, such as: wavelength, collimation, sample_detector_distance, duration, monitor1, monitor2, thickness, position is stored in separate variables.
+The most relevant parameters, such as "wavelength", "collimation", "sample_detector_distance", "duration", "monitor1", "monitor2", "thickness" and "position" can be accessed directly using the parameter name.

 **Example - Access to the information**